 (edit: I’ve had a ton of requests for where to buy a board like the one pictured above.
+This particular one was sold by DaySpring but is no longer for sale.
 Here’s a link to a beautiful dry erase board that is very similar!).

 If you’ve never seen these, they are basically little pods that dissolve in the shower and they may help clear your head (and your nose!)
 You can totally whip these up quickly at home with ingredients you most likely already have on hand.
 I played around with the recipe a bit until I found one that worked well for us.
 The whole project only took 30 minutes, start to finish!